MechCoder/scotus-predict-image-audio/image_features/README.md

 ## Image feature generation pipeline:
 #### You should follow these instructions sequentially, each step builds off the last.
-In order for these scripts to work, you must have the required data folder in the parent directory.
+In order for these scripts to work, you must have the required "data" folder in the parent directory.

 1. Train trait prediction models using **image_HOG_trait_regression.ipynb**: this script trains facial feature prediction models on Bainbridge's face data applying HOG processing.
 It stores the models in the "../data/image_data/tmp" folder.